Batyoaron/thm-writeups/gallery/writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 1.17 seconds
 ```

-We have 3 open ports in the server, now we got the answer to the first question, **3**
+The server have 3 open ports, now i got the answer to the first question, **3**

 <hr>

 <h3>2.
 Question: What's the name of the CMS?</h3>
 <br>
-Opening the website on port 80, we get an apache ubuntu default page, this doesn't help much..
+Opening the website on port 80, i get an apache ubuntu default page, this doesn't help much..
-but we noticed that there is another web server running on port 8080!
+but i noticed that there is another web server running on port 8080!
 Lets check it!

 Now the website provided us a login page and with the name of the CMS! **Simple Image Gallery**

 <hr>

 <h3>3.
 Question: What's the hash password of the admin user? </h3>
-When sending a login request, i noticed that we get a suspicious response:
+When sending a login request, i noticed that i get a suspicious response:

 ```
 {"status":"incorrect","last_qry":"SELECT * from users where username = 'admin' and password = md5('test') "}
 ```
 Login page maybe got some SQL injection vulnerability!
-Running sqlmap we can see it detected that the username paramater is vulnerable to an sql injection attack, now we could easily get the admin's passwords hash.
+Running sqlmap i can see it detected that the username paramater is vulnerable to an sql injection attack, now i could easily get the admin's passwords hash.
 After some time, sqlmap found the hash of the password
 ```
 $ sqlmap -r req.txt --dump